amnuxoll/EpSem/root/readme.txt

 for details on how this routing can be leveraged.

+: ENVIRONMENTS
+The following sections describe the techniques for creating new environments in the framework.
+Environments are defined with a description that is leveraged by the framework Environment class.

+:: Writing an Environment
+ 1. Create package in: root/environments/X
+ 2. Make a new environment description class that implements: framework.IEnvironmentDescription
+ 3. Make a new environment description provider class that implements: framework.IEnvironmentDescriptionProvider which will create new instances of your environment description.

+When developing your environment description, consider exactly what you are trying to accomplish at any given moment.
+If it makes sense, create a reusable and well-tested data structure or utility class for the logic you are writing (for example FSMTransitionTable which encapsulates analysis of a set of FSM transitions).

 : TESTRUN
 A TestRun is simply one agent and one environment with a specific number of goals for the agent to find.
 The TestRun class will, when executed, marshal calls between the agent and the environment, track the number of steps the